kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 ### Goals

-Provide a simple mechanism for API authors to label fields of a resource as members of a oneOf, in order to receive standardized:
+Provide a simple mechanism for API authors to label fields of a resource as members of a oneOf, in order to receive standardized validation and normalization, rather than having to author it themeselves per resource as currently done as a workaround in various validation functions (e.g. `pkg/apis/<group>/validation/validation.go`).

 * Validation - ensuring only one member field is set (or at most one if desired).